intel/container-experience-kits-demo-area/demo/README.md

 ## Multus - mode 2

-### A5.
+### A4.
 Create a new CNI configuration stored as a custom resource

 All master nodes are tainted with `NoSchedule`, it means, you can't schedule the pods on the master, for the our workstation.
-Let us remove for our convenience.
+Let us remove if for our convenience in this session.

 ```
 $ kubectl get nodes